standardsemiconductor/VELDT-getting-started/README.md

 You can find the full PWM source code [here](https://github.com/standardsemiconductor/VELDT-getting-started/blob/master/veldt/Veldt/PWM.hs).
 In the next part, we use a Clash primitive to infer Lattice RGB Driver IP.

 ### [Drive: RGB Primitive](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
 We need one more component before starting our demo, a RGB (Red, Green, Blue) LED Driver.
 It takes 3 PWM signals (R, G, B) to drive the LED.
+We use the Verilog template from the Lattice documentation [iCE40 LED Driver Usage Guide](https://github.com/standardsemiconductor/VELDT-info/blob/master/ICE40LEDDriverUsageGuide.pdf).
 Because the RGB Driver is a Lattice IP block, we need our compiled Haskell code to take a certain form in Verilog.
 When we synthesize the demo, Yosys will infer the Lattice Ice40 RGB Driver IP (SB_RGBA_DRV) from the Verilog code.
 In order to have Clash use a certain Verilog (or VHDL) code, we write a primitive.
 This primitive tells the Clash compiler to insert Verilog (or VHDL) instead of compiling our function.
 Let's begin by creating a directory `Ice40` for our Lattice primitives.
 This will be within the `Veldt` directory.
 Then we create a `Rgb.hs` file which will be our RGB Driver primitive.
 ```console
 foo@bar:~/VELDT-getting-started/veldt$ mkdir Veldt/Ice40 && touch Veldt/Ice40/Rgb.hs
 ```